|

 even microscopic flaws in the edges of the glass pieces, and these

-flaws could cause a piece of glass to crack during the construction
+flaws could cause a piece of glass to crack during construction,

-the copper foil method, a method in which the heat of the soldering
+the copper foil method because this was when the heat of the soldering

 iron was most directly transferred into the glass.
 Grinding the glass

-pieces to finish them almost completely eliminated these cracks.
+pieces to finish them almost completely eliminated the potential for

 This